skygate/skylabs-redux/docs/tutorial.md

 }
 ```

-With this knowledge, we can now make actions and action creators for whole our app.
+With this knowledge, we can now make actions and action creators for the whole of our app.
 Let's do this!

 Firstly in `src` create folder `actions` and in it create file `actions.js`.
 Then create constants for each action name (add, edit, remove, thumb up, thumb down).